-The laws of definite and of multiple proportions are known collectively as the laws of chemical composition.
+The laws of definite and of multiple proportions, along with conservation of mass, are known collectively as the laws of chemical composition.

 It's easy to say this, but please make sure that you understand how it works.
-Nitrogen forms a very large number of oxides, five of which are shown here.
+Nitrogen forms a very large number of oxidation products.